-- 1. Before viewing video footage from Getting to Know You: Desired Results Observation Training Video/DVD on the use of observation in the care and education of children, brainstorm and list your current understanding of the concept of observation. - 2.
-Read and consider each of the questions listed in the activity.
-Write down key ideas for each question. - What do you think of when you hear the word "observation"?

-• Think of a time when you observed something or someone, what did you learn?
+- 1. Explain that the group will be viewing video footage from Getting to Know You Through Observation, a Desired Results Observation Training Video/DVD on the use of observation in the care and education of children.
+Add that to begin, you would like to facilitate a discussion on the group's current understanding of the concept of observation. - 2.
+In a large or small group, have the group choose a timekeeper and a recorder.
+The timekeeper will ensure that each question is allowed 10 15 minutes for discussion.
+The recorder will chart key ideas or notes on the discussion on a sheet of chart paper. - 3.
+Ask the group to consider and then share their perspectives on the following questions: - What do you think of when you hear the word "observation"? - Think of a time when you observed something or someone, what did you learn? - What is the goal of systematically observing children? - What kind of information can be learned by observing children?

-- What is the goal of systematically observing children? - What kind of information can be learned by observing children? - 3.
-View the Overview of Observation segment of the video or DVD. - 4.
-After viewing the Overview of Observation.
-Think about the question on the screen.
-Reflect on how objective observation can help you know children better.
-Consider the importance of objectivity, writing down only what you see and hear.
-Record your thoughts and plans on the following worksheet.
+- 4. After the discussion, explain that the group will view the Overview of Observation section of the video/DVD with demonstrations on how other care providers use observation in their work with children. - 5.
+Refer the staff to review the Glossary as needed.
+See page 33 in this Trainer's Guide. - 6.
+Start the Getting to Know You Through Observation, Desired Results Observation Training Video/DVD from the beginning or Menu button labeled Overview.
+Pause or stop the video at the question screen. - 7.
+After viewing the video footage, ask the group to think about the question on the screen.
+Have them reflect on how objective observation can help know children better.
+Prompt the group to discuss and record their responses on page 8 of the workbook.

-• Children in care and education programs in California are observed for developmental progress primarily through their normal daily activities, use of language, social interactions with others, and work samples that demonstrate learning.
+Explain that children in care and education programs in California are observed for developmental progress primarily through their normal daily activities, use of language, social interactions with others, and work samples that demonstrate learning.

 - Observation involves regular intentional watching of children in a wide variety of circumstances that are representative of the child's behaviors and skills demonstrated over time. - Observation of daily, ongoing classroom/home performances and typical activities of the child lead to a wealth of reliable information.
-Valid observations do not place children in artificial situations, interfere with normal learning and developmental experiences in the classroom, or distract children from their natural learning processes. - Observation relies on demonstrated performance during real activities, not actions that are contrived or unnatural. - Develop a solid understanding of the meaning and purpose for observation and practice recording children's behaviors and skills every day.
+Valid observations do not place children in artificial situations, interfere with normal learning and developmental experiences in the classroom, or distract children from their natural learning processes. - Observation relies on demonstrated performance during real activities, not actions that are contrived or unnatural. - ★ Develop a solid understanding of the meaning and purpose for observation and practice recording children's behaviors and skills every day.